carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 >
 > You are designing a machine learning system for discovering existing drugs which may be effective in treating Malaria, focusing on the parasite _Plasmodium falciparum_.
 Your system takes in information on an FDA approved drug's chemical structure, and predicts whether or not a drug may interact with _P. falciparum_.
 The machine learning system will be used as an initial screening step; drugs classified as interacting by your system will be flagged and tested in the lab.
 The vast majority of drugs will not be useful in treating _P. falciparum_.
 > With your neighbor, talk through the following questions:
 > 1. Which entries in the confusion matrix are most important in this machine learning task?
-Is one type of correct or one type of incorect prediction more important than the other for your machine learning system?
+Is one type of correct or one type of incorrect prediction more important than the other for your machine learning system?
 > 2. Imagine a classifier that predicted that all drugs are non-interacting.
 If you evaluated this classifier using the entire catalog of FDA approved drugs, what would the accuracy look like?
 > 3. What metric or couple of metrics would you use to evaluate your machine learning system?
 >